LedgerHQ/notification-center/README.md

 }
 ```

-or to send a notification to an existing user using the `/sendNotification` routes with its assigned payload :
+or to send a notification to an existing user using the `/sendNotification` routes with its assigned payload:

 ```json
 {